All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Muscle loss concerns: Rapid weight loss on any intervention can include lean mass loss.
 Resistance training 2 to 3 times per week and high protein intake (1 gram per pound of ideal body weight) are the best defenses. preserving muscle on GLP-1 medications

 • Gastroesophageal reflux (GERD): Slowed gastric emptying can worsen reflux.
-Eat upright, avoid large evening meals, and consider elevating the head of your bed.
+Eat upright, avoid large evening meals, and consider improving the head of your bed.

 • Gallbladder issues: Rapid weight loss increases gallstone risk regardless of the method.
 Report any upper right abdominal pain, especially after fatty meals, to your prescriber.